tc39/notes/es7/2015-11/nov-18.md

 YK: filter species feels good, map feels back. mapping a nodelist, getting back a nodelist is funky

-DD: ya for this DOM api, it doesn’t seem good
+DD: ya for this DOM api, it doesn't seem good

 DD: it feels good for like, OrderedCollection from small talk